MicrosoftDocs/customer-insights/ci-docs/export-liveramp.md

 ---
-title: "Export segments to LiveRamp"
+title: "Export segments to LiveRamp (preview)"
 description: "Learn how to configure the connection and the export to LiveRamp." ms.date: 10/08/2021 ms.reviewer: mhart